South Carolina vs. Mississippi State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 South Carolina Performance Insights

-- The Gamecocks' +161 scoring differential (outscoring opponents by 12.4 points per game) is a result of scoring 75.5 points per game (173rd in college basketball) while allowing 63.1 per contest (22nd in college basketball).
+- The Gamecocks have a +161 scoring differential, topping opponents by 12.4 points per game.
+They're putting up 75.5 points per game to rank 173rd in college basketball and are allowing 63.1 per outing to rank 22nd in college basketball.

-- South Carolina is 161st in college basketball at 37.1 rebounds per game.
-That's 5.3 more than the 31.8 its opponents average.
+- South Carolina grabs 37.1 rebounds per game (161st in college basketball) while conceding 31.8 per outing to its opponents.
+It outrebounds opponents by 5.3 boards per game.

-- South Carolina forces 9.9 turnovers per game (329th in college basketball) while committing 9.2 (22nd in college basketball action).
+- South Carolina has committed 9.2 turnovers per game (22nd in college basketball action) while forcing 9.9 (329th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.